The New Zealand Deerstalkers’ Association

 The roaring of stags also gives hunters a chance to target trophies – heads with large antlers.
 Normally very wary, stags become aggressive in the mating season, which gives hunters a chance to locate the ones with the best trophies.
 Hunters roar back at stags, and even break twigs to fool them into thinking another stag is nearby.
 Trophies are judged on the number of points and the spread of the antlers, using a system called the Douglas Score.
 This was developed by Waikato hunter Norman Douglas in the 1940s.

 From the 1900s, English gentry began arriving to hunt game.
-In the 1950s, North American hunters employed guides to hunt chamois and tahr around Mt Cook.
-More recently, tourists can pay a fee to shoot trophy animals at hunting reserves, where deer are fenced in.
-Many recreational hunters turn their noses up at this practice, as part of their ethos is that the animal must have a good chance of escape – a concept known as fair chase.
+In the 1950s, North American hunters employed guides to hunt chamois and tahr around Aoraki/Mt Cook.
+More recently, tourists have been able to pay a fee to shoot trophy animals at hunting reserves, where deer are fenced in.
+Many recreational hunters look down on this practice, as part of their ethos is that the animal must have a good chance of escape – a concept known as fair chase.